motifmarkets/motif-core/etc/motif-core.api.md

     protected getfieldCount(): Integer;
 }

-// Warning: (ae-missing-release-tag) "CancelContext" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export interface CancelContext {
-}

 // Warning: (ae-missing-release-tag) "CancelOrderDataItem" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)